-Chairs should remind faculty, including block- and year-visitors, to turn grade sheets in to the Registrar’s Office by the due date (typically, the first Wednesday of the following block) and to keep records of grades for each class.
+Chairs should remind faculty, including block- and year-visitors, to enter grades on Banner by the due date (typically, the first Wednesday of the following block) and to keep records of grades for each class.
 Senior grades for Block 8 are due by 2:00 PM of the last day of class.
 Late grades cause serious difficulties for students receiving financial aid, applying for scholarships or awards, or applying for graduate school.
 Chairs should remind faculty to inform the Registrar’s Office of off-campus addresses and other contact information (i.e., email) in the case of summer vacations, sabbaticals, or other forms of leave from the College and should keep such a contact list of faculty themselves.

 2. Course Evaluations

 The College’s policy on course evaluation, as approved by the faculty and Board in 2011, is explained in Part Four, II.D. of the Faculty Handbook.
 Departments have constructed a variety of procedures for distributing, collecting, and reviewing course evaluations.
 Some departments have a single form for use by everyone in all courses throughout the department, while other departments allow faculty members to construct their own evaluation forms.
 According to the Faculty Handbook, all faculty members should share their evaluations with their chair and/or with other designated faculty.

 The purposes of the course evaluation procedure are to promote the improvement of teaching and learning and to establish a common expectation for systematically improving teaching across the faculty and departments.
 The purpose of department or program chair (or designated faculty member) reviews of course evaluations is to foster constructive, mutually helpful discussion about teaching and learning effectiveness within each department.

 3. New Department Courses